 Can you taste the molasses?

-Yep, this is the secret to getting really rich and chewy monster cookies.
+This is the secret to getting really rich and chewy monster cookies.
 The entire recipe only needs 2 teaspoons, so you can’t actually taste it.
 Don’t worry, they won’t resemble gingerbread cookies one bit.
 The molasses is only there to help enhance the flavors of this cookie.

 It also boost the texture to create extra softness and chewiness.
 Brown sugar is a combination of regular sugar and molasses, so adding a little extra molasses helps boost the affects of the brown sugar.